openstack-archive/solum/doc/source/getting_started/index.rst

 App configuration and environment variables
 -------------------------------------------

-Applications deployed using solum can be configured using environment variables.
+Applications deployed using Solum can be configured using environment variables.
 Provide a parameter file during application creation to inject environment variables

 ::

-  $ solum app create --plan-file planfile.yaml --param-file params.yaml
+  $ solum app create --app-file appfile.yaml --param-file params.yaml

 In the example above, we pass in the parameter file (shown in the table below) using the --param-file flag.
 The parameter file contains key value pairs which are injected into the application run time environment.